pharaox/carnalitas_x/README.md

 ### Changes to Existing Council and Court Positions

-This mod divides the existing council and court positions into such that are available to slaves (always or only for certain government forms), and such that are not available to slaves at all.
+This mod divides the existing council and court positions into ones that are available to slaves (always or only for certain government forms), and ones that are not available to slaves at all.

 The following 14 court positions are available to slaves: *Court Physician*, *Antiquarian*, *Court Gardener*, *Court Tutor*, *Food Taster*, *Seneschal*, *Cupbearer*, *Chief Eunuch*, *Court Jester*, *Court Poet*, *Court Musician*, *Bodyguard*, *Personal Champion*, and *Executioner*.
 The rest of the court positions are not available to slaves, because they are considered either ceremonial (reserved for vassals to make them happy) or religious, or are subject to certain game limitations.

 The following 4 council positions are available to slaves: *Chancellor*, *Steward*, *Marshal*, and *Spymaster*.
 The *Court Chaplain* council position is not available to slaves, since it is considered religious.
-Note that *Chancellor*, *Steward*, and *Marshal* are only available to slaves if your government is clan or tribal, mostly to reflect the fact that historically such important roles were held by slaves only if they were considered more loyal than other available options, which was mostly the case in certain Muslim and tribal societies.
+Note that *Chancellor*, *Steward*, and *Marshal* are only available to slaves if your government is clan or tribal, to reflect the fact that historically such important roles were held by slaves only if they were considered more loyal than other available options, which was the case in certain Muslim and tribal societies.

 Once a slave is assigned to a court position, he or she is paid a reduced salary (25%) and has an increased opinion gain (3x) compared to other courtiers.
 AI rulers are therefore more likely to appoint slaves to court positions.